 - Tell your children why you are thankful for them.

 - Throughout the day praise God for the blessings in your life.

 Remember a grateful heart doesn’t happen overnight.
 It’s something that develops over time and must be consistently nurtured.
-Be sure to check the attitude of your heart and your family’s throughout the year so you don’t neglect developing a grateful heart attitude in your family.
+Be sure to check the attitude of your heart and your family’s throughout the year so you don’t neglect to develop a grateful heart attitude in your family and homeschool.

 Have fun looking for ways to express your gratitude.
 Gratitude Scavenger Hunts are perfect any time of year!
 Get your Gratitude Photo Scavenger Hunt for a fun, family activity